rvsrvs/jasdev.github.io/_posts/2015-08-22-remote-work-and-loneliness.markdown

 - Use [Sqwiggle](https://www.sqwiggle.com)

-    One of the easiest ways to make your teammates to see the person behind your avatar in chat is to establish a method of ambient presence.
+    One of the easiest ways to make your teammates see the person behind your avatar in chat is to establish a method of ambient presence.
 This doesn’t have to be as daunting as a live stream of your workspace.
 [Sqwiggle](https://www.sqwiggle.com) shines in this regard.
 The app takes pictures of you at regular intervals (one or five minutes, with manual override) to help your team feel more connected.
 I can't recommend it enough.
 It is amazing how much of an effect seeing your coworkers faces each day has on your overall mood.

     ![](/public/images/sqwiggle.jpg)